russellmccloy/russellmccloy.github.io/_drafts/azure-ai-search.markdown

 ![Indexer Status](/assets/azure-ai-search-indexer-status.png)

 - Run the Postman endpoint called **6 - Search**.
 If you search for `linux` you should see the following `json` response.
 If you look into the 2 images and the Word document, you will see that they mention Linux.

+> Find the `linux` search term in the following url:

 `https://{prefix_name}-{search_service}.search.windows.net/indexes/{index_name}/docs?search=linux&$select=metadata_storage_name,metadata_storage_path,language,organizations&$count=true&api-version=2020-06-30`